Tap the text to show or hide reading controls.

 “I hope someday you’ll like me too, but can I like you first?”

-It was a direct question.
+It was a rather direct question.
 Gyu-yeon was unusually flustered—he wasn’t used to being approached like this.

-He looked utterly innocent, but his forwardness bulldozed Gyu-yeon’s composure.
+He looked utterly innocent, but why were his actions like a bulldozer?

 When Gyu-yeon covered his eyes with one hand, Naru squirmed and withdrew his arm, urging him to look and answer.